AsheAvenue/Seedr/README.md

 Seedr is a non-expansive, simple alternative to Forgery, Faker, FFaker, and the like.
-It aims to provide a single namespace with a limited set of options, focusing instead of the most basic of dummy data.
+It aims to provide a single namespace with a limited set of options, focusing instead on the most basic of dummy data.

 ## Installation